 D-backs sign Escobar to 3-year, $21 million contract

-PHOENIX (AP) — Eduardo Escobar arrived in Arizona via a midseason trade from Minnesota.
+PHOENIX — Eduardo Escobar arrived in Arizona via a midseason trade from Minnesota.

 He saw enough in two months with the Diamondbacks to know the desert was where he wanted to stay.